We can’t wait to welcome you!

 We are able to accommodate wheelchair spaces and will work with you to meet your needs.
-Please contact firstname.lastname@example.org to talk these through.
+Please contact firstname.lastname@example.org or call 01796 484626 to talk these through.

 Do I have to wear a face covering?

-At the time of drawing up these guidelines, you do not have to wear face coverings outdoors, but please be aware of the current Scottish Government Guidance before you arrive.
+At the time of drawing up these guidelines, you do not have to wear face coverings outdoors, but we are advising that face coverings should be worn when moving around our site and can be removed once seated.
+Please be aware of the current Scottish Government Guidance before you arrive.

-Can we explore the Garden on our own?
+Can we explore the Explorers’ Garden on our own?